 If you mean a "game aid" or "player aid" program, yes, you certainly can, if it's for a PC-type computer.
 We currently do not allow "apps" for mobile devices to be created using our content or trademarks.
 Yes, this seems like an arbitrary distinction, and as we learn more and the legal and technical issues become more clear, we may be able to change this, but please don't write us saying "I want to write an app, so change your policy," because the decision is not related to the number of pleas we get from would-be app coders.
 Sorry.

 Our online policy makes it possible for fans to create this kind of program, as long as trademark and copyright restrictions are honored.
 Several such gamer-created utility programs are already available on our website.

 If you mean a net version – an actual online game – or an actual home computer game . . . the answer is probably no. In general, we're only open to approaches from professional game publishers, and, per the answer to the above question, we've become disenchanted even with that idea . . . the time we've spent in talking about computer game projects over the past decade-and-a-half (and there's been a lot, with a lot of different publishers) has been a complete waste.
-At this point, any contact about this has to go directly to SJ.
 The reply you should expect is "No, thank you."

 It's not that we don't like computer games.
 We do.
 It's that right now, our time is much better spent in creating new games for our own market, and learning about the digital game business at our own speed.